pananton/busrpc-spec/docs/style.md

 ## Protobuf entities naming

-* Name can only contain letters (a-zA-Z), digits (0-9) and underscores and must start with letter or underscore
+* Name can only contain letters (a-zA-Z), digits (0-9) and underscores and must start with letter
 * Top-level protobuf package name for busrpc types must be *busrpc*
 * Package names must correspond to the directory hierarchy, for example types from the directory *dir1/dir2/dir3* must be placed to *busrpc.dir1.dir2.dir3* package
 * Use CamelCase for protobuf `message` name